 For nearly three decades, the annual Branson Fiddle Festival has been a favorite among musicians.
 The Mid-American Fiddlers Championship is the main happening at the 3-day event that is held in August and draws contestants from as far away as Texas and Minnesota.
 In September, the 3-day Autumn Daze Arts, Crafts & Music Festival takes place in downtown Branson.

 From Nov.
 5-11 Branson hosts the Veterans Homecoming Week celebration, which draws tens of thousands of veterans, their friends and families.
 The week features a variety of events, including special appearances by high-ranking military personnel, tribute shows and military reunions.
 It concludes with a downtown Veterans Day parade.

 Branson pulls out the stops for the holidays.
 Throughout November and December, more than 5 million twinkling lights adorn the streets during the Branson's Gift of Lights .
 The Branson Adoration Parade rolls through the downtown area in early December.
 This nighttime parade is a joyful expression of small-town pride and a faith-based celebration of Christmas, with lighted floats, high school marching bands, musicians and singers all ringing in the season.

-The parade starts with the lighting of the enormous Adoration Nativity Scene on Mount Branson, a tradition that goes back more than 60 years.
+The parade starts with the lighting of the enormous Adoration Nativity Scene on Mount Branson, a tradition that goes back almost 70 years.
 Incorporating figures nearly 28 feet tall, it remains lit through Dec.
-31. Branson's music theaters also get into the spirit, presenting literally dozens of special holiday-themed productions in November and December during the Ozark Mountain Christmas celebration.
+31. Branson's music theaters also get into the spirit, presenting literally dozens of special holiday-themed productions in November and December during the Ozark Mountain Christmas Lights & Village celebration.

 See all the AAA recommended events for this destination.